lucagez/hobj/README.md

 // Success 🎉
 ```

-Every hooked function will be invoked with the exact same arguments as the inoked method.
+Every `before` function will be invoked with the exact same arguments as the invoked method.

 ```javascript
 const obj = new Hobj();